rupadevik/keepnote-rdbms-assignment-boilerplate/readme.md

 ### Assignment Instructions (Must be followed mandatorily)

 - *Read the given set of questions and solve them by writing queries using MySQL*
+- *Fork the above boilerplate and clone into your local machine*
 - *The Solution has to be written in keep-note.sql file*
 - *Queries should be wriiten in MySQL syntax*
 - *Do not use any IDE for generating the SQL queries.
 You need to write them manually*